Outlook errors “cannot display the folder” occurs! The full error message is:

 Great job!
 You now know why Microsoft Outlook cannot access the specified folder location.
 In the next section, we will look at the easiest way to fix this error.

 There are so many ways to fix Outlook issues including the “cannot display the folder” Outlook error.
-However, we will like to introduce you to a powerful third-party tool that presents the easiest solutions for these issues.
-While the internet provides you access to several tools in this category, many of them can’t deal with corrupt PST file repair.
+For the Outlook issues caused by corrupted Outlook files, we recommend you to use powerful Outlook repair software - Wondershare Repairit for Email that presents the easiest solutions for corrupt PST file repair.

-Allow us to introduce to you Outlook PST Repair Tool.
-This software can do all of the following:
+Allow us to introduce to you the Outlook PST repair tool:

 Let’s show you how to use the Outlook PST Repair Tool to fix Microsoft Outlook cannot access the specified folder location.
 Check the steps below: